jourdant/esphome-lgap/protocol.md

 **IMPORTANT: All temperatures sent and received are in degrees celsius.**

-## Unknown Values

-There are still plenty of values I'm not sure of.
-One thing that helps a lot however, is referring to the Modbus registers of the official LGAP->Modbus RTU gateway: PMBUSB00A.
-Appendix 1 of the [Installation Guide](https://api.library.loxone.com/downloader/file/246/LG%20PMBUSB00A%20%20Installation%20guide.pdf) has all the possible values that can be read and written through the Modbus gateway.
-This tells us that all these settings should be available to use through the LGAP request/response messages.

-If anyone would like to propose settings to investigate from this list against any of the bytes below, I'd more than welcome the help and insights!

 ## Checksum

 The checksum formula seems to be the same as what is used in the LG Wall Controller Protocol - which is promising.
 It can be calculated like follows: